WheteThunger/CustomVendingSetup/README.md

 - Change stock settings by editing the note next to each item
 - Toggle whether the map marker is enabled by clicking on the broadcast icon (green = on, gray = off)
 - Toggle whether delivery drones can access the vending machine by clicking on the drone icon (green = on, gray = off)
+- Toggle whether the vending machine bypasses dynamic pricing by clicking on the bottom-right note and setting `Bypass Dynamic Pricing: True` or `Bypass Dynamic Pricing: False` (not applicable if the convar` npcvendingmachine.dynamicpricingenabled` is set to `false`)
 - Change the vending machine skin and shop name by clicking on the bottom-right note and editing its contents
 - Save the changes by clicking the "SAVE" button